rikblok/treehouse/content/research/published/pinedakrch07.md

 +++
 date = '2025-01-02T18:19:13-08:00'
 draft = false
-title = 'Pineda-Krch, Blok, Dieckmann & Doebeli (2007)'
-summary = 'A tale of two cycles - distinguishing quasi-cycles and limit cycles in finite predator-prey populations' weight = -20070100 bibFile = "bib-zotero-better-cson.json"
+title = 'A tale of two cycles - distinguishing quasi-cycles and limit cycles in finite predator-prey populations (2007)' summary = 'Periodic predator-prey dynamics in constant environments are usually taken as indicative of deterministic limit cycles.
+It is known, however, that demographic stochasticity in finite populations can also give rise to regular population cycles.
+Here we show how to distinguish between quasi-cycles and noisy limit cycles based on observing changing population sizes in predator-prey populations.
+We demonstrate that by using our methods even short and imperfect time series allow quasi-cycles and limit cycles to be distinguished reliably...' weight = -20070100 bibFile = "bib-zotero-better-cson.json"
 +++